-While the NJ Cannabis Trade Association (NJCTA) insists its members can start adult-use cannabis sales, the NJ Cannabis Regulatory Commission (CRC) says they don’t have town approval.
+The NJ Cannabis Trade Association (NJCTA) insists its members can start adult-use cannabis sales.
+But the NJ Cannabis Regulatory Commission (CRC) says they don’t have town approval.

-The NJCTA has been insisting in mainstream news publications for several weeks their dispensaries are ready to operate and have portrayed the CRC as responsible for the delay.
+The NJCTA has been insisting in mainstream news publications for several weeks their dispensaries are ready to operate.
+They have portrayed the CRC as responsible for the delay.

-However, NJ Cannabis Regulatory Commission (CRC) Executive Director Jeff Brown made it very clear that two companies that want to open for adult-use sales have yet to secure town approval.
+However, NJ Cannabis Regulatory Commission (CRC) Executive Director Jeff Brown made it clear two companies that want to open for adult-use sales don’t have town approval.

 “The ATC with the most supply has not received municipal approval,” he added.
 “We see major deficiencies in these certifications.”

-Thus, the large cannabis corporations that are Multi-State Operators (MSOs) are having the same problem as start-up entrepreneurs finding a cannabis-friendly town and location.
+Thus, the large cannabis corporations that are Multi-State Operators (MSOs) are having the problem start-up entrepreneurs have of finding a cannabis-friendly town and location.

 (For a list of where towns stand on cannabis, join our Patreon!)